CRosenauer/Demon-Hunter/README.md

 ![image](https://github.com/user-attachments/assets/247ebfda-4990-4402-acc3-7eec22d7d1ef)

 # About
 This game is a 2D action-platformer heavily inspired by (if not a blatant rip-off of) the old-school NES Castlevania games.
 The scope of this project was to create a reasonably polished, demo-like experience following the Castlevania formula.
 To that extent, I believe this project met it's goals.
-It is a competent action-platformer with a custom character controller, controller support, multiple collectable sub-weapons, various level transitions, and fluid gameplay to cutscene transitions.
+It is a competent action-platformer with a custom character controller, multiple collectable sub-weapons, controller support, resolution and audio option menus, various level transitions, and fluid gameplay to cutscene transitions.

 Future plans are to refactor the movement controller and enemy/player controller logic to provide de-coupled and easier to use logic.
 The bulk of the work is complete, however I have not found the time to validate and patch the few remaining corner cases.
 Additionally, I hope to iterate on the gameplay to make it less derivative when my brainstorming provides an idea with sufficient potential.